 The Main Street Program Instructions include an Assignment Executed in Blank (see here), and a Co-Lender Agreement in Blank (see here and here), which documents are executed only in connection with bilateral loans between an Eligible Borrower and single Eligible Lender.
 These documents will only be utilized if the SPV elevates its participation to an assignment of the Eligible Loan.
 For multi-lender and syndicated loan facilities, the form of assignment for such facility is used and also is executed in blank and submitted to the SPV with all other loan documents in connection with the participation.
-A co-lender agreement is not required for multi-lender and syndicated loan facilities because the loan documents will already include for agency, assignment, voting, sharing, and other typical multi lender provisions, eligibility requirements and to support ongoing accounting and credit risk monitoring needs with respect to the purchased loan participations.
+A co-lender agreement is not required for multi-lender and syndicated loan facilities because the loan documents will already include for agency, assignment, voting, sharing, and other typical multi lender provisions.